Clinical-Genomics/scout/react-modules/README.md

 ```

 Make sure you are logged in with your DockerHub account.
-To run the image and serve the app on port 3000:
+To run the image and serve the app on port 3000 in development mode:

 ```bash
 docker run --name scout-react -e BACKEND_URL="here-your-url" -e GOOGLE_OAUTH_CLIENT_ID="here-your-client-id" -e MOCK=true -e PORT=3000 -it -p 3000:3000 scout-react